CASE STUDY

 Ideation Phase:

-From the early design phase, I performed usability tests with users and dogfooders using low-fidelity wireframes.
-My role was to create a hypothesis of the design solution, define the briefs with tasks that we wanted to test, train the technical writer to be the sessions’ moderator, recruit relevant users together with the feedback team, and prepare and present a summary report.
+During the early design phase, we ran usability tests with users and internal dogfooders using low-fidelity wireframes.
+My role was to create design hypotheses, define briefs with specific tasks to test, and present a summary report with key findings.

 Examples of design improvements following the usability tests: